ribasco/async-gamequery-lib/README.md

 Asynchronous Game Query Library
 ===============================

+> **NOTE:** This project is still a work in-progress and no stable releases are available at the moment.
+Most of the features are fully functional and available.
+If you want to try it out you can download the latest builds from the snapshots repository (See Project Resources section)

 [![Build Status](https://travis-ci.org/ribasco/async-gamequery-lib.svg?branch=master)](https://travis-ci.org/ribasco/async-gamequery-lib) [![Coverage Status](https://coveralls.io/repos/github/ribasco/async-gamequery-lib/badge.svg)](https://coveralls.io/github/ribasco/async-gamequery-lib) [![Dependency Status](https://www.versioneye.com/user/projects/5837c911e7cea00029198c9d/badge.svg?style=flat-square)](https://www.versioneye.com/user/projects/5837c911e7cea00029198c9d)

-As the name suggests, it's a game query library which provides a convenient way for java clients to execute asynchronous requests to game servers.
+As the name suggests, it's a game query library which provides a convenient way for java clients to execute asynchronous requests to game servers/services.
 It's built on top of [Netty](https://github.com/netty/netty) as it's core transport engine and use [AsyncHttpClient](https://github.com/AsyncHttpClient/async-http-client) for web services.

 Project Resources
 -------------